dansteingart/without_the_hot_air/pages_md/SEwtHA_20.md

 Electric regenerative braking (using a battery to store the energy) salvages roughly 50% of the car’s energy in a braking event, leading to perhaps a 20% reduction in the energy cost of city driving.

-<span class="figurenumber">Figure 20.17</span>.
+<div class='caption'><span class="figurenumber">Figure 20.17</span>.
 A BMW 530i modified by Artemis Intelligent Power to use digital hydraulics.
 Lower left: A 6-litre accumulator (the red canister), capable of storing about 0.05 kWh of energy in compressed nitrogen.
 Lower right: Two 200 kW hydraulic motors, one for each rear wheel, which both accelerate and decelerate the car.
-The car is still powered by its standard 190 kW petrol engine, but thanks to the digital hydraulic transmission and regenerative braking, it uses 30% less fuel.
+The car is still powered by its standard 190 kW petrol engine, but thanks to the digital hydraulic transmission and regenerative braking, it uses 30% less fuel.</div>

 Regenerative systems using flywheels and hydraulics seem to work a little better than battery-based systems, salvaging at least 70% of the braking energy.
 Figure 20.17 describes a hybrid car with a petrol engine powering digitally-controlled hydraulics.
 On a standard driving cycle, this car uses 30% less fuel than the original petrol car.
 In urban driving, its energy consumption is halved, from <span class="mauve">131 kWh per 100 km</span> to <span class="mauve">62 kWh per 100 km</span> (20 mpg to 43 mpg).
 (Credit for this performance improvement must be shared between regenerative braking and the use of hybrid technology.)
 Hydraulics and flywheels are both promising ways to handle regenerative braking because small systems can handle large powers.
 A flywheel system weighing just 24 kg (figure 20.18), designed for energy storage in a racing car, can store 400 kJ (0.1 kWh) of energy – enough energy to accelerate an ordinary car up to 60 miles per hour (97 km/h); and it can accept or deliver 60 kW of power.
 Electric batteries capable of delivering that much power would weigh about 200 kg.
 So, unless you’re already carrying that much battery on board, an electrical regenerative-braking system should probably use capacitors to store braking energy.
 Super-capacitors have similar energy-storage and power-delivery parameters to the flywheel’s.